mcwhittemore/gist-pages/README.md

 	var blog_ids = github.getGroupGists("Blog", true);

-* group: a string or object used to filter gists.
+* group: a string, object or array of strings and objects used to filter gists.
 All children will be returned.
 * flatten: return the ids as an array or as a tree.
 Default is false.
 * data: an object to select from.
 Default is the github.group object.